 Our approach to diversification

-Strengthen resilience and target opportunities across a wide range of asset classes.
+Designed to strengthen resilience and target opportunities across a wide range of asset classes.

-We believe that investing in a wide range of asset classes will result in more consistent performance across a wide range of economic conditions and help deliver better outcomes for your clients.
+We believe that investing in a wide range of asset classes helps deliver more consistent performance whatever is happening in the economy and markets.
+In turn, this can help deliver better outcomes for your clients.

 Find out more about this from Trevor Greetham, Head of Multi Asset at Royal London Asset Management.